-The Canal and Central Panama Feature
+The Canal and Central Panama Experience

 An almost continuous belt of forest stretches between the Pacific Ocean and the Caribbean Sea in Central Panama, where separate swaths of wilderness extend to the northwest and north of Panama City.
 That invaluable tropical nature is sequestered within a half-dozen national parks and other protected areas that are home to more than half of the country's bird species, five kinds of monkeys, the world's largest rodent (the capybara), and such endangered animals as the jaguar, tapir, and harpy eagle.
 One reason for the diversity is that though the interoceanic wilderness is relatively continuous, it is by no means homogenous, since the altitudes in the region range from sea level to more than 3,000 feet, and it rains twice as much per year in the Caribbean forests as it does in the forests near Panama City, less than 50 miles away.
 The combination of varied weather and topography provides niches for an amazing diversity of flora and fauna for such a small area.